The Dream That Won't Let Go

 I was falling.

-The sky stretched endlessly around me, the wind roaring in my ears.
-My body was weightless, plummeting toward the ground at terrifying speed.
+The sky stretched on forever around me, the wind roaring in my ears.
+My body was weightless, plunging toward the ground at a terrifying speed.

 Not at first.

-I tried to scream, but no sound came.
+I tried to scream, but no sound came out.

 The Aftermath